f4exb/sdrangel/plugins/channelrx/freqtracker/readme.md

 This plugin can be used to track the center frequency of a carrier.
 It will try to adjust its center frequency on the carrier center frequency.
 It is normally used in conjunction with a utility program that monitors the plugin center frequency via reverse API.
 This utility can then make use of this information to control other plugins or any other purpose.

+&#9758; You will find the `freqtracking.py` (Python script) utility program that can be used to manage frequency tracking in the `scriptsapi` folder of this repository.
+More  details can be found in the `Readme.md` file in the same folder.

 <h2>Interface</h2>

 ![Frequency Tracker plugin GUI](../../../doc/img/FreqTracker_plugin.png)